Wind-River/vxworks7-ros2-build/README.md

 /usr/lib/demo_nodes_py/talker_qos
 ```

-Then Invoke Python interpreter and pass the script as a parameter
+Then invoke the Python interpreter and pass the script as a parameter

 ```bash
 [vxWorks *]# python3 /usr/lib/demo_nodes_py/talker